longevityframework/longevity/manual/root-type/index.md

 does so in a consistent and predictable way, but that does not mean that the uniqueness of a set of properties is not part of the domain.
-The key question to ask ourselves in making such a determination is, "would a business expert care about such things"?
+The key question to ask ourselves in making such a determination is, "would a domain expert care about such things"?
 They would clearly care that an account number is unique, but they _should not_ care about how that maps into a database schema.